Living Apart Together (film)

 Living Apart Together is a 1982 romantic comedy television film directed by Charles Gormley in his film debut and starring musician BA Robertson, Barbara Kellerman and Judi Trott.
 The films also features Peter Capaldi in his film debut.
 The film was commissioned by Channel Four Films, who sponsored it.
 It was released in cinemas on 29 November 1982 and was screened on Channel Four in June 1983.
+The film had been shot over six weeks on a budget of £400,000.
 The film underwent extensive restoration, funded by Creative Scotland, Park Circus and Film4, after being lost for many years and was released on DVD on 4 March 2013.

 Plot

 Scottish rock star Ritchie Hannah returns to Glasgow for the funeral of a friend.
 Tired of the upheaval of their marriage, his wife Evie takes this opportunity to walk out on him and their two children.
 With the help of his manager's assistant, Alicia, Ritchie tries to search for her, but fails to.
 The next day, a bad-tempered Ritchie admits during a radio interview that his wife has left him and then storms off to the pub.
 He calls his friend Steve, who tells him Evie is at the Warehouse Club and that she is with another man.
 Ritchie uses Steve's car as a spare set of keys are kept behind the bar, but two men get in with him with the intention of beating him up.
 In trying to escape, he crashes the car and then instead of finding Evie at the club, he finds Alicia who has drunk too much.
 They then spend the night at Steve's flat.
 Alicia finds out that Evie is living with her new partner, Joe and drives Ritchie there, where he confronts Evie and they argue.